Trump in 'good spirits'; Mueller findings could be released Sunday

 Breaking News Emails

-WASHINGTON — Attorney General William Barr will not submit a summary of his findings of special counsel Robert Mueller’s report to Congress Saturday, according to a senior official at the Department of Justice.
+WASHINGTON — Attorney General William Barr will not submit a summary of special counsel Robert Mueller's report to Congress Saturday but he could still do so on Sunday.

-Barr and Deputy Attorney General Rod Rosenstein, who has overseen the Mueller investigation for the last two years, are working closely together.
-Rosenstein was the one who originally appointed Mueller to the position after the firing of FBI Director James Comey in May 2017.
+Barr had said in a letter to the House and Senate Intelligence Committee on Friday that he hoped to make Mueller's "principal conclusions" available to them some time over the weekend.
+"I am reviewing the report and anticipate that I may be in a position to advise you of the Special Counsel’s principal conclusions as soon as this weekend," Barr said in the letter.

-In a letter to the leaders of the Judiciary Committees Friday evening, Barr said that Mueller had submitted his report to him.
-“I am reviewing the report and anticipate that I may be in a position to advise you of the Special Counsel’s principal conclusions as soon as this weekend,” he said.
+A senior Justice Department official said that Barr, who was in his office at the department reviewing Mueller's report, found not be informing Congress of the findings on Saturday.

-President Donald Trump was at his Mar-a-Lago resort in Florida, where he plans to remain for the rest of the weekend.
-White House deputy press secretary Hogan Gidley told reporters Saturday that the president is described as being “in good spirits.”
+Meanwhile, President Donald Trump was at his Mar-a-Lago resort in Florida, where he plans to remain for the rest of the weekend.
+White House deputy press secretary Hogan Gidley told reporters that the president, who played golf on Saturday, is described as being "in good spirits."

-There was no plan as of Saturday afternoon for the president to make public comments.
+There was no plan as of Saturday afternoon for the president to any make public comments on the Mueller report, which the White House said it has not seen.

 The Mueller Report: What we know so farMarch 23, 201919:00